 The Barbara C. Harris Scholars Program aims to promote equity in education by providing financial assistance to Blacks, African Americans and Caribbean-Americans, who are African Descendants of Slavery in the United States and the Caribbean.

-Apply for the 2024 Scholarship
+Apply for Undergraduate Scholarship

 The Reparations Committee with Bishop Provenzano